 Commercial fishing makes a significant contribution to regional jobs and the state economy.
 Fisheries Queensland supports sustainable commercial fishing in Queensland.

-Fees and forms for commercial fishing licences, permits and quotas
+Fees and forms for commercial fishing licences, permits and quotas or effort units

 Location of net-free fishing zones in Queensland